gorgeousPotato/battleship/readme.md

 ![alt text](https://github.com/gorgeousPotato/battleship/blob/main/images/screenshots/targets-1.png "targets")

 9. When the next cell of the ship is hit, the computer corrects his list of targets.
 Once the ship is sunk, the computer reverts back to its initial strategy.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Getting Started

+## Next Steps

+- Further improving the AI part of the program.
+For now, only two strategies are implemented.
+Each time when the computer uses only the pattern for finding a patrol boat - the shortest one - so that it can be used for finding any type of ships.
+However, for finding a carrier, the longest ship, the pattern has much less target cells.
+We could code that triggers a strategy shift to the target pattern of the next ship once all patrol boats have been sunk.

+- Implementing the feature for user to be able to rotate and move ships that have already been placed on the board.

+- Implementing the "Go Random" button allowing users to choose to have their ships randomly placed